Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/ISP Control.rst

 4. WhiteBalance
 5. WideDynamicRange

-Open one of the ISP Control examples in "File" -> "Examples" -> "AmebaMultimedia" -> "ISPControl".
+Open one of the ISP Control examples in :guilabel:`File -> Examples -> AmebaMultimedia -> ISPControl`

 |image01|